mattupstate/angular-pipeline-example/README.md

 ### AWS Usage

 AWS S3 is used as a static build artifact repository.
 I've configured the S3 bucket using the [static hosting feature](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html).
-I've also added a bucket policy that restricts access from Fastly's known IP addresses.

 Additionally, under my personal AWS account I've created an IAM user to manage API access in the context of Semaphore CI.
 The access key ID and secret have been provided to Semaphore so that I can automate changes in the CI+CD context.